Pivot Language Translation Workflows in Standard

 Once you have decided on what tasks the project will contain, click Save.

-Step 2: Choose preset workflow
+Step 2: Configure workflow

 Go to Project details > Workflow & Suppliers and click Edit.